-- 1. how the project applicant calculated the rate of housing placement and rate of housing retention reported in the chart above; and - 2. the data source (e.g., HMIS, comparable database, other administrative data, external data source). (limit 500 characters) - 1.
-The rate of housing placement and retention were calculated by dividing the number of households who exited to permanent housing (HUD defined PH) by the number of households who entered shelter of the two sub-grantee shelter projects.
-Then retention was they number who remained in PH 3 months after obtaining permanent housing and did not re-enter a sub-grantee shelter project.
-2. Data source: VADATA (a comparable database)
+1. The rate of housing placements was calculated by dividing the number of households who exited to permanent housing (HUD defined PH) by the number of households who entered both sub-grantee's current shelter projects.
+Then, retention was calculated from the number of households who remained in PH 3 months after obtaining permanent housing and did not re-enter a sub-grantee's current shelter projects.

+2. Data source: VÁDATA (a comparable database)